nabasa-dev/omni-icon/README.md

 ## Security

-All uploaded SVGs are validate for the MIME type and sanitized to prevent XSS (enshrined/svg-sanitize)
+All SVGs are validate for the MIME type and sanitized to prevent XSS (enshrined/svg-sanitize)

 ## Development